Sujal-Raj/InSights-Blog-Website/README.md

 ## Deployment
 To deploy the project:
 <!--
-- **Frontend:** Use Vercel or Netlify for easy deployment.
+- Use Vercel or Netlify for easy deployment.
-- **Backend:** Deploy on Render, Heroku, or any cloud service supporting Node.js.
 -->

 ## Contributing